Updated October 2021

 True Disneyphiles will tell you never to stay off property.
 You never “leave the magic” they say, and they offer nice perks.
-True, staying on property offers some bonuses like easy transportation, Disney package deals and extra magic hours, but this will be my first trip (out of 5) staying within the Walt Disney World Resort.
+True, staying on property offers some bonuses like easy transportation, Disney package deals.
 There are positives and negatives to each.

 Ease of arrival